F1r3war/F1r3war/README.md

 - 👋 Hi, I’m @F1r3war
 - 👀 I’m interested in cybersecurity + computer forensics
 - 🌱 I’m currently learning perfecting python/C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me discord@Firewar#1302

 <!---
 F1r3war/F1r3war is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.